 Integrated panel-ready installs are handled correctly

 Aftermarket Sub-Zero parts are a major cause of repeat failures.
-Every fan motor, heater, board, gasket, and ice maker module we install is genuine Sub-Zero, and the completed repair is documented for your records.
+Parts are selected for the approved Sub-Zero repair, and the completed work is documented clearly for your records.

 Common Sub-Zero Issues We Repair in Newport Beach